 What Do Aphids Look Like?

 These pests come in all shapes, sizes, and colors.
 This can make them difficult to identify.
 Their soft bodies are pear-shaped and often range from light green to dark brown.
-Aphids have long antennae and many have short cornicles extending from their behind.
+Aphids have long antennae and most have short cornicles extending from their behind.

 You won’t see aphids jumping or hopping, but sometimes they may fly or drift in the wind.
 You’ll often find them in groups, often hiding underneath newly formed leaves.
 Green aphids, the type we personally deal with most, camouflage themselves incredibly well!